FinTech Software Development & PCI-DSS Compliance

 Proven FinTech Portfolio

-• Successful launches of similar FinTech applications
+- Successful launches of similar FinTech applications

-• Case studies with compliance and security details
+- Case studies with compliance and security details

-• References from FinTech clients you can contact
+- References from FinTech clients you can contact

-• Experience with your specific FinTech vertical
+- Experience with your specific FinTech vertical

-• Understanding of regulatory landscape
+- Understanding of regulatory landscape

 Security and Compliance Certifications

-• SOC 2 Type II certified development practices
+- SOC 2 Type II compliance expertise

-• PCI-DSS compliance experience and validation
+- PCI-DSS compliance experience and validation

-• ISO 27001 information security certification
+- ISO 27001-aligned information security practices

-• Regular third-party security audits
+- Regular third-party security audits

-• Secure development lifecycle (SDL) processes
+- Secure development lifecycle (SDL) processes

 Technical Expertise

-• Experience with financial APIs (Plaid, Stripe, banking partners)
+- Experience with financial APIs (Plaid, Stripe, banking partners)

-• Expertise in secure architecture patterns
+- Expertise in secure architecture patterns

-• Transaction processing and reconciliation systems
+- Transaction processing and reconciliation systems

-• Real-time fraud detection and prevention
+- Real-time fraud detection and prevention

-• High-availability and disaster recovery planning
+- High-availability and disaster recovery planning

 Post-Launch Support

-• 24/7 monitoring and incident response
+- 24/7 monitoring and incident response

-• Ongoing compliance updates for regulation changes
+- Ongoing compliance updates for regulation changes

-• Security patch management and updates
+- Security patch management and updates

-• Performance optimization and scaling support
+- Performance optimization and scaling support

-• Long-term partnership approach vs transactional
+- Long-term partnership approach vs transactional

 Red Flags to Avoid

 Avoid development partners who: have no verifiable FinTech portfolio, cannot demonstrate compliance expertise, offer suspiciously low prices that seem too good to be true, lack security certifications or audit history, show poor communication or transparency, or cannot provide references from past FinTech clients.
-FinTech development is specialized—generic software agencies rarely succeed.
+FinTech development is specialized, generic software agencies rarely succeed.

 How much does FinTech software development cost in 2026?

-FinTech development costs vary by complexity and compliance requirements.
-Basic payment apps cost $80k-200k (6-9 months), mid-complexity platforms (lending, investment) cost $200k-500k (9-18 months), and complex banking/trading platforms cost $500k-2M+ (18-36 months).
+FinTech development costs vary by complexity and compliance requirements: basic payment apps cost $80k-200k (6-9 months), mid-complexity platforms (lending, investment) cost $200k-500k (9-18 months), and complex banking/trading platforms cost $500k-2M+ (18-36 months).
 Additional costs include: compliance and legal ($20k-100k+), security audits and penetration testing ($15k-50k), third-party integrations ($10k-50k), and ongoing compliance monitoring (15-25% of initial cost annually).
-US rates: $120-200/hr, nearshore: $50-90/hr.
+US rates: $120-200/hr, nearshore FinTech rates: $50-90/hr, a compliance premium above StepTo's standard $25-85/hr delivery band.

 What compliance regulations must FinTech applications meet?